ctindel/jhorchestra.org/content/en/about/index.md

 **About the JHO**

 The Jackson Heights Orchestra (JHO) was established in 2012 by founding Music Director Patricia Glunt in collaboration with the Jackson Heights Beautification Group (JHBG).
-During her tenure, Glunt grew the ensemble to be one of the premiere orchestras of Queens.
-The JHO is proud to be sponsored by the JHBG and to serve the Jackson Heights community.
-Visit jhorchestra.org to learn more.
+During her tenure from 2012 to 2023, Glunt grew the ensemble to be one of the premiere orchestras of Queens.
+The JHO is proud to be a program of the JHBG and to serve the Jackson Heights community.
+Visit https://jhorchestra.org to learn more.

 **Our Mission**